giongto35/cloud-morph/README.md

 ![screenshot](docs/img/CloudUniverse.png)

 1. When a Web Service starts, Application Container, named "CloudApp Core", is spawned.
 Inside the container there are Application + Virtual Display/Audio + Windows Event Simulation Utility.
 Multiple Containers can be spawned on demand.
 2. A P2P connection will be setup between a client and service.
-With the help of WebRTC Pion.
-    In this process
+[WebRTC Pion](https://github.com/pion/webrtc) is a great library to handle WebRTC.
-2. Input captured from Client is sent to Web Service using WebRTC Data Channel (UDP)
+3. Input captured from Client is sent to Web Service using WebRTC Data Channel (UDP)
-3. Web Service will send received input events to Virtual Machine over a socket.
+4. Web Service will send received input events to Virtual Machine over a socket.
-4. The utility (syncinput.exe) will listen to the input events and simulates equivalent Windows OS event to Wine Application through WinAPI.
+5. The utility (syncinput.exe) will listen to the input events and simulates equivalent Windows OS event to Wine Application through WinAPI.
-5. Application screen/ Audio is captured in a Virtual Display Frame Buffer (XVFB)/ Virtual Audio (PulseAudio), which is later piped to FFMPEG.
+6. Application screen/ Audio is captured in a Virtual Display Frame Buffer (XVFB)/ Virtual Audio (PulseAudio), which is later piped to FFMPEG.
-6. FFMPEG encode the Video Stream to VPX RTP stream and Audio Stream to Opus stream.
+7. FFMPEG encode the Video Stream to VPX RTP stream and Audio Stream to Opus stream.

-7. Overall, the "CloudApp Core" module receives **Input** as WebSocket event and **Output** as RTP stream.
+8. Overall, "CloudApp Core" module receives **Input** as WebSocket event and **Output** as RTP stream.
 It is packaged in container with the interface declared at `core/go/cloudapp`.

 #### Decentralize
 ![screenshot](docs/img/Decentralize.png)